alphabill-org/alphabill/docs/transactions.md

 1. *Payload* (array) is described in section [*Payload*](#payload).

-2. *OwnerProof* (byte string) contains the arguments to satisfy the owner condition of the unit specified by *Payload*.*UnitID*.
+2. *OwnerProof* (byte string) contains the arguments to satisfy the owner predicate of the unit specified by *Payload*.*UnitID*.
 The most common example of *OwnerProof* is a digital signature signing the CBOR encoded *Payload*.

-3. *FeeProof* (byte string) contains the arguments to satisfy the owner condition of the fee credit record specified by *Payload*.*ClientMetadata*.*FeeCreditRecordID*.
-The most common example of *FeeProof* is a digital signature signing the CBOR encoded *Payload*. *FeeProof* can be set to ```null``` (CBOR simple value 22) in case *OwnerProof* also satisfies the owner condition of the fee credit record.
+3. *FeeProof* (byte string) contains the arguments to satisfy the owner predicate of the fee credit record specified by *Payload*.*ClientMetadata*.*FeeCreditRecordID*.
+The most common example of *FeeProof* is a digital signature signing the CBOR encoded *Payload*. *FeeProof* can be set to ```null``` (CBOR simple value 22) in case *OwnerProof* also satisfies the owner predicate of the fee credit record.

 ### *Payload*